Quansight/ragna/docs/tutorials/python-api.md

 ## Step 3: Select source storage

-The sources and information (in our case the `demo_document.txt`) need be to stored in a vector database[^1], and similar to assistants, Ragna has a few built-in options:
+The sources and information (in our case the `demo_document.txt`) need be to stored in a vector database[^1].
+Similar to assistants, Ragna has a few built-in options:

-- `RagnaDemoSourceStorage` - Not an actual database, but stores tokens and sources in as objects in memory.
+- **`RagnaDemoSourceStorage`** - Not an actual database.
+Instead stores tokens and sources as objects in memory.
 It provides a quick way to try out Ragna.
-- `Chroma` - Learn more in the [official website](https://www.trychroma.com/)
+- **`Chroma`** - Learn more in the [official website](https://www.trychroma.com/)
-- `LanceDB` - Learn more in the [official website](https://lancedb.com/)
+- **`LanceDB`** - Learn more in the [official website](https://lancedb.com/)

 [^1]:
-    Vector databases are databases at can effectively store [embeddings (represented as vectors)](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings)
+    Vector databases can effectively store
+    [embeddings (represented as vectors)](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings)
-    that are created by deep learning models.
+    created by deep learning models.
 Learn more in [this blog post by Cloudflare](https://www.cloudflare.com/en-gb/learning/ai/what-is-vector-database/).

-You select the demo source storage:
+Select the demo source storage:

 ```python
 from ragna.source_storages import RagnaDemoSourceStorage